v5ma/selfawarenetworks/b0067yrecorder.md

 The splay state means the oscillations are now on opposite intervals.
 The area between two oscillations in a splay state is going to be anti-attractive for (synaptic or plant) growth, or relative to the areas between oscillators in sync.

-*That inspires our minds to imagine that an anti-gravity propulsion technology could be accomplished with an oscillation pattern is a splay state (relatively opposite in the timing of it's oscillatory intervals) to the oscillation frequency of gravity (the Quantum Gradient Time Dilation).
+*That inspires our minds to imagine that an anti-gravity propulsion technology could be accomplished with an oscillation pattern is a splay state (relatively opposite in the timing of it's oscillatory intervals) to the oscillation frequency of gravity (the Quantum Gradient Time Crystal Dilation).

-# New term: Quantum Gradient Time Dilation, Trademark & Copyright Micah Blumberg 2022.
+# New term: Quantum Gradient Time Crystal Dilation, Trademark & Copyright Micah Blumberg 2022.
 LOL

 24:08